The Symptoms of Myalgic Encephalomyelitis

 The ME Association produced a booklet in 2001 entitled ME/CFS/PVFS: An Exploration of the Key Clinical Issues.
 It is written and regularly updated by Dr Charles Shepherd, medical adviser to the ME Association, and Dr Abhijit Chaudhuri, consultant neurologist at the Essex Neurosciences Centre, Queen’s Hospital, Romford.

 This information is provided for your information only; the diagnosis of M.E. should be determined only by a suitably qualified medical professional.
-M.E. is a variable illness with symptoms changing over time, affecting people in different ways and to .
-You will find further details in M.E.
-Diagnosis, Treatment & Prognosis and additional information in A Self-Help Guide to Managing M.E.
+M.E. is a variable illness with symptoms changing over time, affecting people in different ways and to You will find further details in .
+Myalgic Encephalomyelitis Diagnosis, Treatment & Prognosis and additional information in A Self-Help Guide to Managing Myalgic Encephalomyelitis.
 I must stress that you should seek medical attention if you develop new symptoms; you should NEVER assume that it is associated with your M.E.
-You may print this article with my permission for personal use; please Click Here to download in it Microsoft Word file.
 Should you need any further information, please do not hesitate to Contact Me.
 You may Download a free copy of this article for your personal use only.